What is Canola Oil? Everything You Need to Know

 Canola oil is generally affordable, making it an economical choice for professional kitchens and food manufacturers to purchase in bulk.

-Non-GMO and Organic Options
+Non-GMO and Organic Canola Oil Options

-Non-GMO canola oil is derived from canola plants that have been carefully cultivated to be free of genetically modified organisms (GMOs).
+For those seeking natural and unaltered ingredients, non-GMO and organic canola oil varieties are also available.
+Non-GMO canola oil is made from canola plants that have been carefully cultivated to be free of genetically modified organisms (GMOs).
 This designation ensures that the canola plants used in oil production have not undergone genetic modification to introduce specific traits.

 Conclusion